Policy & Procedure Creation Toolkit

 Policy and Procedure Review and Approval Process

 To be established as a campus policy or procedure, it must be approved by the delegated authority(ies) following appropriate consultation.
 Because of the importance of shared governance, the review of a policy or procedure is generally iterative and includes a variety of members of the campus community.
 The breadth of consultation is derived from the impact of the new policy or procedure or the significance of a change in a proposed revision.
-A summary of the process and simplified flow charts of 1) the standard review process and 2) the process followed to review minor revisions (such as title or format changes) are provided below.
+A summary of the process and simplified flow charts of 1) the standard review process and 2) the process followed to review minor revisions (such as title or format changes) are in the adjacent box.

 To initiate the campus-wide review and approval process, contact firstname.lastname@example.org.